-Residents bedrooms were located on the first, second and third floors and were accessible by passage lift.
-Residents' bedrooms were clean, tidy and had ample personal storage space.
+Residents' bedrooms were clean, tidy and had personal storage space.
 Bedrooms were personal to the resident's containing family photographs, and personal belongings.
 The centre was suitably and comfortably decorated with many homely features.
+On the day of inspection refurbishment works were underway in the centre to upgrade the bedrooms.

 The design and layout of the centre did not restrict the residents' movement.
 The inspector observed residents in the centres communal areas.
-The communal areas had floor to ceiling length windows allowing residents to enjoy the view of the main street and the natural light.
 There was a choice of communal spaces.
-For example; the ground floor contained a dining room, sitting room, a coffee dock area, activities room, a cinema room, a meeting room and a quiet room.
-There were open plan sitting rooms and dining rooms on the first, second and third floors.
+For example; a dining room, a large lounge area and a visitors room.